 Key takeaways

-🔵 Negative keywords is considerably important, optimize your advertising budget with well-targeted negative keywords.
+- Negative keywords are considerably important, optimize your advertising budget with well-targeted negative keywords.